hamadhk/snake-water-gun-game/README.md

 Python 3.x
 # How to Run
 # 1.Clone the repository:
-# Copy code
+Copy code
 git clone https://github.com/your-username/snake-water-gun-game.git
 # 2.Navigate to the project folder:
-# Copy code
+Copy code
-cd snake-water-gun-game
+cd main.py
 # 3.Run the game:
-# Copy code
+Copy code
-python snake_water_gun.py
+python main.py
 # How to Play
 After running the game, you will be prompted to enter your choice:
 Type s for Snake